Calibrating Uncertainty for Zero-Shot Adversarial CLIP: Abstract

 \section{Abstract}

 CLIP delivers strong zero-shot classification but remains highly vulnerable to adversarial attacks.
-Previous work of adversarial fine-tuning largely focuses on matching the predicted logits between clean and adversarial examples, which overlooks uncertainty calibration and may degrade the zero-shot generalization.
+Prior adversarial fine-tuning work primarily matches predicted logits between clean and adversarial examples, which overlooks uncertainty calibration and may degrade the zero-shot generalization.
 A common expectation in reliable uncertainty estimation is that predictive uncertainty should increase as inputs become more difficult or shift away from the training distribution.
-However, we frequently observe the opposite in the adversarial setting: perturbations not only degrade accuracy but also suppress uncertainty, leading to severe miscalibration and unreliable over-confidence.
-This overlooked phenomenon highlights a critical reliability gap beyond robustness.
-To bridge this gap, we propose a novel adversarial fine-tuning objective for CLIP considering both prediction accuracy and uncertainty alignments.
-By reparameterizing the output of CLIP as the concentration parameter of a Dirichlet distribution, we propose a unified representation that captures relative semantic structure and the magnitude of predictive confidence.
-Our objective aligns these distributions holistically under perturbations, moving beyond single-logit anchoring and restoring calibrated uncertainty.
-Experiments on multiple zero-shot classification benchmarks demonstrate that our approach effectively restores calibrated uncertainty and achieves competitive adversarial robustness while maintaining clean accuracy.
+However, we frequently observe the opposite in the adversarial setting: perturbations not only degrade accuracy but also suppress uncertainty, leading to severe miscalibration and over-confidence.
+This reveals a critical reliability gap beyond robustness.
+To bridge this gap, we propose an adversarial fine-tuning objective for CLIP considering both accuracy and uncertainty.
+By reparameterizing CLIP outputs as the concentration parameters of a Dirichlet distribution, we propose a unified representation that captures relative semantic structure and confidence magnitude.
+This enables holistic distribution alignment under perturbations, moving beyond single-logit anchoring and restoring calibrated uncertainty.
+Experiments across multiple zero-shot benchmarks demonstrate that our method significantly improves uncertainty calibration and achieves competitive adversarial robustness while preserving clean accuracy.